 Step 1 - Manager

-- Setup a new payment method called named after the group buying site through which the deal is offered.
+- Set up a new payment method called named after the group buying site through which the deal is offered.
 In this particular case, we chose “Groupon”.
-When "Groupon" is reference from here-on-out, we are generally referencing group buying sites.
+When "Groupon" is referenced here, we are generally referencing group buying sites.
 The payment method type should be “Other”.

 Step 2 - Supervisor or Manager

 - Assign a Virtual Cash Terminal to the POS workstation and be sure to “Accept Other”, otherwise the Groupon will not show up on the payment form as an available payment method.

 - Create a new Repair Ticket then add the Groupon labor item to the ticket under the ticket items section using the smart search or lookup function.